 the last second, thrusts back the shaman’s dagger with a thrust using all the

 power of his back, and then stab’s the man in the heart.
+He is aware of the remaining warriors fleeing into the forest.

 Incredibly all four of them are alive, and they have only